-- Forest Law (2002, chapter 13, article 68). - Custom Law (2007).
+- Forest Law (2002), Chapter 13, article 68.
+Available at: http://extwprlegs1.fao.org/docs/pdf/cam50411.pdf - Custom Law (2007).

 - Ministry of Agriculture, Forestry and Fisheries - Forestry Administration - The Head of Forestry Administration: - Permit to set transport quota for forest products and by-products from concession and production forest not under a concession; - Permit to transport forest products and by-products intended for export-import - The Chief of Cantonment of the Forestry Administration has the authority to issue: - Permit to set transport quota of forest products and by-products originating from a community forest. - The Chief of Division of the Forestry Administration shall have the authority to issue: - Any permits to transport forest products and by-products originating from the area under his/her division jurisdiction.